MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParamKey corresponding to the Alt-Svc "persist" parameter, because this parameter is not safe to accept over an untrusted channel.

-### TTL and granularity
+### Cache lifetime

 There is no SvcParamKey corresponding to the Alt-Svc "ma" (max age) parameter.
 Instead, server operators encode the expiration time in the DNS TTL.

-The appropriate TTL value will typically be similar to the "ma" value used for Alt-Svc, but may vary depending on the desired efficiency and agility.
+The appropriate TTL value might be different from the "ma" value used for Alt-Svc, depending on the desired efficiency and agility.
 Some DNS caches incorrectly extend the lifetime of DNS records beyond the stated TTL, so server operators cannot rely on HTTPS RRs expiring on time.
 Shortening the TTL to compensate